 Next Billing Date: Nov 1st Sign up Date: Oct 1st (Weekly Plan) Next Billing Date: Oct 8th Sign up Date: Oct 1st 2015 (Yearly Plan) Next Billing Date: Oct 1st 2016

 When there is a trial period associated with a plan, the subscription will get activated only after the trial ends.
-In this case, the billing date will be based on the activation date.
+In this case, the billing date/time will be based on the activation date/time.

 Sign up Date: Oct 1st (Monthly Plan with 15 days trial period)